sajanbhujel/RL-Differential-Drive-Navigation/README.md

 ## Acknowledgments

-This project was developed as part of a Reinforcement Learning course at the University of North Dakota.

 The project uses ROS 2, Gazebo, PyTorch, NumPy, and Matplotlib for simulation, learning, numerical computation, and visualization.

 ChatGPT was used for code organization, README drafting, debugging guidance, and repository-structure planning.